Limitations of Pool-Based Models

 Risk Management

 Pool-based lending protocols expose users to shared, system-wide risk.
 Because multiple assets are aggregated into a single pool, parameters like LTV, liquidation thresholds, and interest rates must be conservative enough to accommodate the riskiest supported collateral.
-This results in:
+This results in:- One-size-fits-all parameters: Safer assets are unnecessarily constrained by rules designed for more volatile ones.

 - Systemic risk: Underperformance or volatility in a single asset can threaten the solvency of the entire pool.